AlokYadav310703/AlokYadav310703/README.md

 # 💫 About Me

-I’m Alok Yadav, a third-year B.Tech Computer Science student at IIIT Vadodara with a strong interest in **Data Analytics** and **Data Science**.
+I’m Alok Yadav, a fourth-year B.Tech Computer Science student at IIIT Vadodara with a strong interest in **Data Analytics** and **Data Science**.
 I have hands-on experience in **SQL, Python, and Power BI**, and I’ve worked on projects in e-commerce and finance domain.

 ---